gersteinlab/BC-Design/CONTRIBUTING.md

 [Add any additional information or context about the PR here]
 ```

-Thank you for contributing to *PLACEHOLDER*!
+Thank you for contributing to *BC-Design*!